 - As responsive web design is on-the-go, many retailers are developing their mobile app accordingly as they are more adaptive.
 They are stepping forward to the responsive web and app-like experiences, for example, push messages.

-- When it comes to customer engagement and conversion, many retailers prefer personalization to identify customers, who are expecting a superior quality customer service.
+- When it comes to customer engagement and conversion, many retailers prefer personalization to identify customers, who are expecting superior quality customer service.
 When companies get the right personalized data, ordering things becomes fast and easy.
 Therefore, businesses are planning to personalize their connections with customers and make communication more relevant.